 Brokers may be willing to furnish statistical research and other factual information or services to the Adviser for no consideration other than brokerage or underwriting commissions.
 Research provided by brokers is used for the benefit of all of the Adviser's or its affiliate's clients and not solely or necessarily for the benefit of the Funds.
-The Adviser's investment management personnel attempt to evaluate the quality of research provided by brokers.
-Results of this effort may be used by the Adviser as a consideration in the selection of brokers to execute portfolio transactions.
+The Adviser's investment management personnel attempt to evaluate the quality of research provided by brokers to execute portfolio transactions.